Course Catalog

 5 units

 Examines theory and research on developmental psychopathology.
 Emphasizes the origin and longitudinal course of disordered behavior.
 Explores the processes underlying continuity and change in patterns of adaptation and age-related changes in manifestations of disorders.
-Prerequisite(s): courses courses 3 or 100, 10, and 170.
+Prerequisite(s): PSYC 10 and PSYC 100.

 PSYC 118A